Declarative Query Engine • Data Mapper • PHP

 range of c is Category via p.categories

-// Retrieve what you need
+// Describe what you want

 retrieve (p, category_name=c.name)